Vishesh1110/aps.github.io/README.md

 ### **4. Create playlist**

 ***Use Case***
-Users/Channel Owners can create a separate playlist for the different content in different domains published by them.
+Users/Channel Owners can create a separate playlist for their different content in different domains published by them.

 ***Benefit***
 Better content segregation.